Dataset Distillation using Neural Feature Regression: Ablation Study

 \section{Ablation Study}

-We conduct several ablation studies to understand the key components of the proposed method, including the role of kernel approximation (Section \ref{as:tbptt}), model pool (Section \ref{as:pool}), initialization (Section \ref{as:initialization}), label learning (Section \ref{as:labellearning}), and scalability (Section \ref{as:trainingcost}).
+We conduct several ablation studies to understand the key components of the proposed method, including the role of kernel approximation (Section \ref{as:tbptt}), model pool (Section \ref{as:pool}), initialization (Section \ref{as:initialization}), label learning (Section \ref{as:labellearning}), scalability (Section \ref{as:trainingcost}), and model architecture \ref{as:model}.
 All experiments are conducted on CIFAR100 when learning 1 Img/Cls using Algorithm \ref{alg:frepo} with the default hyperparameters except stated otherwise.